Law-Offices-of-SRIS-PC-Logo

 If the spouses cannot agree, the court will determine the amount of alimony based on the factors above and the evidence presented in the divorce proceedings.

 Adjusting alimony in a New York state divorce requires a thorough understanding of the law and the factors influencing that decision.
-Our Lawyers provide experienced legal representation and personalized advice to guide you through this complex process to protect your rights and secure a fair child support settlement.
+Our lawyers provide experienced legal representation and personalized advice to guide you through this complex process to protect your rights and secure a fair child support settlement.

 Frequently Asked Questions: